Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: How common are sign flips?

+We start by characterizing sign flips in the explained and unexplained components, respectively; these characterizations will help us later establish that sign flips of either component are common in parameter space.

-\textbf{Explained component.} Recall from \cref{eq:OB_K_decomp,eq:OB_H_decomp} the two possible explained components, each corresponding to a different reference.
-With this notation in hand, we can define changing a signed conclusion at the population level. \begin{definition} We say the OBD \emph{sign flips the explained component} if the sign of the explained term, $\Delta\mu^T \beta_g$, depends on the reference group.
+\textbf{Explained component.} Explained component sign flips are relatively straightforward to characterize. \begin{definition} We say the OBD \emph{explained component flips signs} if the sign of the explained term, $\Delta\mu^T \beta_g$, depends on the reference group.
 That is,

 \end{definition}